Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

 **Data Analysis Feedback Form**: Use this form to provide anonymous feedback to the TA and instructor.
 The link to the form is available in the copy of the syllabus on the [course Canvas page](https://canvas.uw.edu/) (UW NetID login required).

+### Learning Objectives

+By the end of the course, students should be able to
+ * Understand common terminology in statistics and data analysis and know how to search for more detailed information as needed
+ * Read, modify, and write computer programs to analyze data
+ * Apply statistics and computer-based data analysis techniques to real observations (sets of numbers) in order to solve real world problems

 ```note
 ### Guiding principles for this quarter
 1. **Nobody signed up for this.**